Palettes

 Lights out

-In the IO map, click the text box left of “BGP”, erase the “E4”, type “FF”, and hit Enter.
+In the “Variables” tab in the debugger, click on the byte to the right of BGP, erase the “E4”, type “FF”, and hit Enter.
 BGP immediately updates, turning the screen black!

 What if we wanted to take the original palette, but invert it? %11 would become %00, %01 would become %10, %10 would become %01, and %00 would become %11.
 We would get thus: